LewisMDillon/escape-from-fell-manor/README.md

 - **Player Name**

-    - The game asks the player for their name upon starting the game, then uses that name throughout the game when rferring to the player.
+    - The game asks the player for their name upon starting the game, then uses that name throughout the game when referring to the player.
 The name is also used in the hall of fame, should the player successfully complete the game.

 ![screenshot](documentation/feature06.png)

 - **Main Game Prompt**

     - This prompt appears by default after every regular player action.
-It lists the actions that the player can take, including 'look', via which the player character will explare the room they are in, and possibly interact with room elements.
+It lists the actions that the player can take, including 'look', via which the player character will explore the room they are in, and possibly interact with room elements.

 ![screenshot](documentation/feature07.png)